-The central hypothesis of CCL is that computation in architecture is a material, pedagogical, and social project; computation is both informed by and productive of architectural cultures.
+The central hypothesis of CCL and Doyle's work is that computation in architecture is a material, pedagogical, and social project; computation is both informed by and productive of architectural cultures.
 This hypothesis is explored, through the fabrication of built projects and materialized in computational practices.
 The CCL is invested in questioning the role of education and pedagogy in replicating existing technological inequities, and in pursuing the potential for technology in architecture as a space of and for gender equity.

 Doyle received a Fulbright Fellowship to Cambodia, a Master of Architecture from the Harvard Graduate School of Design, and a Bachelor of Science in architecture from the University of Virginia.

 Her work at ISU has been recognized by several national awards: the Association for Collegiate Schools of Architecture (ACSA) Creative Achievement Award, the Autodesk / Association for Computer Aided Design in Architecture (ACADIA) Emerging Research Award, and the Building Technology Educators Society (BTES) Emerging Faculty Award.

 She has published in the Journal of Architectural Education (JAE), the International Journal of Architectural Computing, and Columbia University’s Avery Review, as well as in proceedings for national and international meetings.

 Doyle previously held a joint appointment at Louisiana State University as a Visiting Assistant Professor of Architecture and a Research Fellow in the LSU Coastal Sustainability Studio, an interdisciplinary think tank.
 At the CSS Doyle was a project lead on the upcoming Shifting Foundation Exhibition and examined design methods for architecture in the Mississippi River Basin and Louisiana Gulf Coast through teaching and research.
 A summary of this work can be found at Fabricating the Delta.